fno2010/alto-multipart/others.md

 ## Return ALTO Information Resources over HTTP/2

-HTTP/2 {{RFC7540}} provides new features like streams and multiplexing that can essentially improve the web interface communication latency.
-As the deployment of HTTP/2, it is valuable to consider how to transit the ALTO information resources over HTTP/2.
+HTTP/2 {{RFC7540}} provides new features like streams and multiplexing that can essentially reduce the web interface communication latency.
+As the growth of deployment of HTTP/2, it is valuable to consider how to transit the ALTO information resources over HTTP/2.

 The multipart query service defined in this document includes two parts: the